czghf/generative-ai-for-beginners/10-building-low-code-ai-applications/README.md

 Building apps and solutions has become more easier for traditional developers and non-developers through the use of Low Code Development Platforms.
 Low Code Development Platforms (LCDPs) are inOKnovative tools that empower users to create applications and digital solutions with minimal or no traditional hand-coding.
 These platforms provide a visual development environment, often featuring drag-and-drop interfaces, pre-built templates, and reusable components, which significantly reduce the complexity and time required for software development.

-By leveraging LCDPs, both professional developers and non-technical users, often referred to as "citizen developers," can rapidly design, build, and deploy applications tailored to specific business needs.
+By leveraging LCDPs, both professional developers and non-technical users, often referred to as "citizen developers," can rapidly design,gbgf build, and deploy applications tailored to specific business needs.
 These platforms typically include features such as:

 1. **Visual Modeling Tools**: Graphical interfaces that allow users to design workflows, data models, and user interfaces visually, without writing extensive code.